DHP-stottepakke/pages/pages/dmp_knowledge_base/4_legal_ethics.md

 Is there restrictionst to re-use in the active phase of the project?
 Is there restrictions to sharing project results?

+#### Sufficiently adressed (DMP Evaluation Rubric)
+Clearly explains, if applicable:
+- Who will have the rights to control access to which part of the data.
+- What access conditions and re-use licenses will apply to the data.
+- Clearly explains, if applicable, how intellectual property rights will be managed.
+- Explains for multi-partner projects and multiple data owners how these matters are addressed in the consortium agreement.
+- Alternatively, there is a clear statement that there are no such restrictions on the data.
+- Indicates, if applicable, whether there are any restrictions on the re-use of thirdparty data.

 ```
 **Relevant PID**
 - country codes, laws, document ids of contracts/collaborative agreements, licenses of re-used data